• Skip to main content

 • Butter

-• Cheddar Cheese - I used medium cheddar and bought in a block and shredded it finely myself.
+• Cheddar Cheese - I used medium cheddar bought in a block and shredded it finely myself.
 This is key!
 Do not buy pre-shredded bagged cheese.
 Buy the block and grate it on the second finest grater on a cheese grater similar to this one.
 It will yield the best flavor and result.

 • Hot Sauce - adds a kick of flavor.